AKA Ningara, Nyingkura, Nyingura, Nannguli

 Paintings by Ningura work best on a large scale where she has room to create freer sweeping and more gestural shapes prior to infilling with a thick pastiche of dots.
 Given that the average price paid at auction for a work measuring 152 x 122 cm is $17,000 regardless of provenance while that for a 120 x 90 cm work is only $2,500, it seems there is a great deal of difference between works that are perceived to be ‘collectable’ and the more ubiquitous minor paintings.
-Over time the preference for works with art centre provenance may wain, yet I suspect the best of these will always fetch a premium over the better non-Papunya Tula paintings for which there is likely to be a ‘buyers market’ for some time into the foreseeable future.
+There is evidence that a significant number of very large works procured from theis artist by private dealers, many up to 3 metres in length, were sold through 'investment' brokers for $80,000-100,000.
+I expect their owners to be bdeeply disappointed at the market reaction when they are offered for sale.
+Over time the preference for works with art centre provenance may possibly wain, yet I suspect the best of these will always fetch a premium over the better non-Papunya Tula paintings for which there is likely to be a ‘buyers market’ for some time into the foreseeable future.

 Ningura Naparrula wa born at Watulka, south of Kiwirrkurra c.1938.
 In her early 20s, in the company of a welfare patrol, she traveled with her husband Yala Yala Gibbs and her severely burnt young son Mawitji to the Papunya settlement for hospital treatment.
 Although they returned to the western desert, their brief encounter with settlement life saw them return to live in the newly established community the following year.
 Soon after their arrival they gave birth to the second of their four children.